ipfs/go-unixfsnode/ROADMAP.md

 but this repo will *not* replace *every* feature in those repos, and definitely will not contain exact replicas of those APIs.

+This work will be ongoing.
+There may be an intermediary phase where those repos will start using this code to do their work, but before those repos are totally replaced.
+During that time, new code is encouraged to try to use this repo alone where possible.